akhikhl/wuff-sandbox/README.md

 Hello guys,

-This repo is a sandbox for incubating Wuff features.
+This repo is a sandbox for testing incubating features of [Wuff project](https://github.com/akhikhl/wuff).

 All projects here use snapshot version of Wuff from local maven repository or from jfrog repository.